Erendis/CodeEval/README.md

 # CodeEval
-my solutions for the challenges @ codeeval.com (written in perl -- idgaf if you can't read them)
+my solutions for the challenges @ codeeval.com (language: perl)